quangminhduong/Focus_Bear_Hackathon/README.md

 -  Make sure you have Node installed
 -  Make sure you have JDK installed (JDK 17 preferred)
 -  Make sure you have an emulator configured from Android Studio (API 34 preferred)
--  Make sure you have a local PostgreSQL server ready (PostgreSQL 16 preferred) and create a database name `Focus_Bear_Hackathon_Database`
+-  Make sure you have a local PostgreSQL server ready (PostgreSQL 16 preferred)

 ## Running Instruction: